In deepest Dorset with Thomas Hardy

 In that remote spot, I understood what he meant.
 All I could see was waves and gulls and my children.

-Judging the Stanford Dolmen Travel Book of the Year 2020
+Judging the Travel Book of the Year Award

 Like Mark Twain, reports of the death of travel writing have been greatly exaggerated.
 I know this because I’ve spent the winter months reading the best of the past year’s travel books, helped now and then by my cat.

-This is not how most people choose to spend their winter evenings, but I’ve been one of the judges of the Stanford Dolman Travel Book of the Year.
-It’s the travel world’s annual accolade for its best book writers, our successor to the legendary Thomas Cook Travel Book Award – among whose winners were many giants of our genre, which I fondly recall judging almost 20 years ago.
+This is not how most people choose to spend their winter evenings, but I’ve been one of the judges of the Stanford Dolman Travel Book of the Year for 2020.
+It’s the travel world’s annual accolade for its best book writers, our successor to the legendary Thomas Cook Travel Book Award – among whose winners were many giants of our genre – which I fondly recall judging almost 20 years ago.

 What a cast of characters the old Thomas Cook had honoured over the years….
-Patrick Leigh Fermor, the only writer I know to have joined a cavalry charge across a castle drawbridge during a time of war.
+Patrick Leigh Fermor, the only writer I know to have joined a cavalry charge across a castle drawbridge in wartime.
 Norman Lewis, whose life included spying for Britain, writing the wondrous Voices of the Old Sea, owning a chain of camera stores and living with two women entirely unaware of each other.
 Then there were dashing English gentlemen like Tim Severin, scintillating heart-throbs like Jason Elliot, Soho bohemians like Jonathan Raban….
 The prize judging took place at the Travellers’ Club in Pall Mall, over candlelit dinners on plates decorated with portraits of Lord Byron.

 It was a time and a place and a tone.
 Reports of the death of travel writing have partly been based on the fading of that generation, whose classic style is sometimes described as ‘the white linen suit in the tropics’.
 That’s an unfair phrase for some of those authors, but reading through this year’s books, it is clear that a sea-change has occurred.